env-interop/interface/README.md

 validation is the responsibility of an [_EnvParserService_][] or of an [_EnvGetter_][] value object.

+### Why throw exceptions on file-not-found?

+When an environment file is specified for loading, 9 of the 11 projects with loaders throw an exception indicating file-not-found, making the specified files required.

+Of those 9, 2 allow suppressing the file-not-found exception, and the other two projects do not throw an exception on file-not-found, making the specified files optional.

+Env-Interop honors the majority design decision, such that a file specified for loading must be found.
+However, consumers may catch [_EnvLoaderThrowable_][] while loading environment files, and then ignore that exception; doing so makes the specified files optional.

 * * *

 [_EnvGetter_]: #envgetter
+[_EnvInvalidThrowable_]: #envinvalidthrowable
 [_EnvLoaderService_]: #envloaderservice
+[_EnvLoaderThrowable_]: #envloaderthrowable
 [_EnvParserService_]: #envparserservice
+[_EnvParserThrowable_]: #envparserthrowable
 [_EnvSetterService_]: #envsetterservice
 [_EnvThrowable_]: #envthrowable
 [_EnvTypeAliases_]: #envtypealiases